gabrielsoule/resonarium/README.md

 > [!NOTE]
 > Since this repository is self-contained, all its dependencies (including JUCE) must be downloaded and built from scratch.
 This may take some time.
 Many C++ build tools support parallel compilation, the use of which is recommended.
+>
+## Dependencies

+This project uses a modified fork of [Gin](https://github.com/FigBug/Gin), which includes several wonderful GUI widgets and backend utilities.
+Go check it out, it's great!

+This project uses a modified fork of [chowdsp-utils](https://github.com/Chowdhury-DSP/chowdsp_utils); in particular, we adapt and extend the state variable filter implementation.
+Go check it out, it's (also) great!